jinserk/lasagne_ctc/README.md

 Yet another LSTM-CTC example for Lasagne/Theano
 ===============================================
-This is not my own creation, composited from the following sources:
+This is not only my own creation.
+Most of the codes are originated from the following sources:

 * http://github.com/rakeshvar/rnn_ctc.git
 * http://github.com/skaae/Lasagne-CTC.git